mfesiem/msiem/docs/index.md

 * **-a** &lt;file or folder&gt;, **--add** &lt;file or folder&gt;
   Scan a directory or a file for new Datasource files and add them to the ESM.
-Datasources can be defined in CSV or INI format (see README.md).
+Datasources can be defined in CSV or INI format.

 * **-s** [term], **--search** [term]
   Search for datasource name, hostname, or IP.May require quotes around the name if thereare spaces.